 Live entertainment at private residences in front of an audience may take place in accordance with the following rules.
-The City will deem the following events to be eligible for Porch Concert Permits and waive fees for these permits which meet the following criteria.
+The City will deem the following events to be eligible for Porch Concert

+Permits and waive fees for these permits which meet the following criteria.
 If any of these criteria are not met, a special event permit is required:

 - The applicant seeks to hold the event at their private residence.
-Proof may be required in the form of an act of sale or lease if DSP determines it is necessary. - Amplification is allowed as long as (1) the concert does not violate the City's noise ordinance and (2) there is no modification of existing electrical systems on the premises. - The event will not include any of the following: - Stages or other platform or structural construction - o Tents - The sale of alcohol - Entry fees of any kind. - The event will include no more than 25 individuals. - The following rules must be followed at all Front Porch Concerts: - All audience members should be seated and should wear face coverings over the nose and mouth unless actively eating or drinking. - Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID- like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days. - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - \circ All wind-blown instruments must have a bell cover or be in an instrument bag. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume.

-• Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.
+Proof may be required in the form of an act of sale or lease if DSP determines it is necessary. - Amplification is allowed as long as (1) the concert does not violate the City's noise ordinance and (2) there is no modification of existing electrical systems on the premises. - The event will not include any of the following: - o Stages or other platform or structural construction - o Tents - o The sale of alcohol - Entry fees of any kind. - o The event will include no more than 25 individuals. - The following rules must be followed at all Front Porch Concerts: - All audience members should be seated and should wear face coverings over the nose and mouth unless actively eating or drinking. - o If a performer tests positive for COVID-19 or is exposed to someone who is diagnosed with COVID-19, they should follow the Isolation and Quarantine Requirements included in the above section titled Mandatory Safety Requirements for all Businesses and Institutions Allowed to Operate - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - o All wind-blown instruments must have a bell cover or be in an instrument bag. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.